nmdarksky/nmdarksky.github.io/bios/bios.md

 ### <a id="Eriksen"></a>Jamey Eriksen

 I was born in northern California and raised in the rainy Willamette Valley in Oregon.
-A small town called Cottage Grove was my home Hll college at the University of Oregon in Eugene, OR.
+A small town called Cottage Grove was my home till college at the University of Oregon in Eugene, OR.
 At the U of O, I studied Physics and Political Science.
 My love for Astronomy started in college when I was lucky enough to be a work study student for a new Astronomer hired into the Physics department.
 The handful of trips to the small observatory in eastern Oregon, Pine Mountain Observatory ran by the U of O, really ignited my passion.

-After graduaHng from the U of O, I attended graduate school at San Diego State University where I pursued a Masters in Astronomy.
+After graduating from the U of O, I attended graduate school at San Diego State University where I pursued a Masters in Astronomy.
 My area of focus was on instrumentation.
 At SDSU I worked on building CCD and IR camera control systems and fully integrated detector and control systems.
-Once I graduated with my Masters degree, I conHnued to work at SDSU building astronomical camera systems for observatories around the world.
+Once I graduated with my Masters degree, I continued to work at SDSU building astronomical camera systems for observatories around the world.
 Was even lucky enough to go to some of those observatories and help with installation of the camera systems.
 Eventually, I left SDSU for a position at the Canada-France-Hawaii Telescope (CFHT) that is located on Mauna Kea in Hawaii.
-A few years later, and after having a bit of island fever, I returned to the mainland to work on testing and designing CCD’s at a company in Oregon (some of you may remember SITe CCD’s).
-Then in the continuing evolution of my astronomy path, I moved onto Ball Aerospace and worked on star trackers and payload camera systems for a couple diﬀerent spacecraft.
+A few years later, and after having a bit of island fever, I returned to the mainland to work on testing and designing CCDs at a company in Oregon (some of you may remember SITe CCDs).
+Then in the continuing evolution of my astronomy path, I moved onto Ball Aerospace and worked on star trackers and payload camera systems for a couple different spacecraft.

 After Ball Aerospace, I took a break and went into the private sector for a non astronomy job, which taught me that I wanted to be back in astronomy.
 The return to astronomy was a position at Palomar Observatory working for CalTech.
 While at Palomar, I worked my way up to be the head of the Electrical Engineering group.

 Eventually, as I grew tired of the sun and great weather in southern California, I accepted the role of Director of Operations at Apache Point Observatory in New Mexico.
 My family and I have only been in New Mexico for 3.5m years, so we are far from the multi generation families, or life long residents some of the members of our chapter are.

-Here at APO, in addition to my role as Director of Operations, I am working on expanding the public outreach and educaHon that is done in Sunspot NM.
+Here at APO, in addition to my role as Director of Operations, I am working on expanding the public outreach and education that is done in Sunspot NM.
 Here in Sunspot, there is the night time observatory (APO) as well as the day time observatory (Sunspot Solar Observatory, SSO).
 The public outreach and Visitor Center at SSO sees over 1000 people per month where they can go on a tour of the solar telescope as well as learn about various astronomy topics in the visitor center museum area.

-Like Galen, I was similarly approached by Michael Rymer to help with establishing the New Mexico Chapter of DarkSky InternaHonal and that is why I am here.
+Like Galen, I was similarly approached by Michael Rymer to help with establishing the New Mexico Chapter of DarkSky International and that is why I am here.
 I feel that everyone interested or working in Astronomy in New Mexico should be embraced and welcomed into the chapter.
 I don’t feel that being a long time resident or a new resident changes your passion or devotion to keeping the night skies dark, or the radio frequencies quiet here in New Mexico, or in the border cities.
 It will be necessary for our Chapter to work with El Paso and Juarez on dark sky preservation!

 With my role at APO and SSO, I feel I can contribute, and I am interested in helping on the side for gathering data for current light pollution, and trends over the years.
 I am also intrigued by the state level policies and how things are done in the roundhouse, which I would like to help with as well.

-My issue is the “time” to do this.
-I have 3 children, from 6 to 18 yrs old.
-We homeschool our girls and life is “full” a lot of the Hme.
-The 6pm meeting times are not good for me at all, that is right in the middle of family time in the evenings.
-An earlier time would be easier for me to ensure I am always in attendance, however I know I am just one of many in the chapter, and I will adjust my commitments to the Chapter based on what I can or can’t do.

 ### <a id="Gisler"></a>Galen Gisler